pmbittner/Polypropylene/README.md

 We have to see if that would pay off.

 ## Feedback
-I welcome any constructive critism or questions.
+I welcome any constructive critism, questions, and bug reports.
-Feel free to open issues or pull-requests here on GitHub.
+Feel free to open issues or pull-requests here on GitHub. :blush:

 ## Naming Conventions and "Where does the name come from?"
 Polypropylene is a backronym for *POLYmorphism aware PROPertY Library for mutablE dyNamic objEcts*.
 As this is a rather long name, we kept our short and memorisable inter-project namespace `PAX`.

-## Are You Hungry For Pizza Now?
+## Are You Hungry For Pizza :pizza: Now?
-At least we are ...
+At least we are ... :yum:

 [1]: https://github.com/nlohmann/json